-This section gives a brief introduction of the modern CPU and GPU regarding its specialties in order to solve many \ac{PF}s efficiently. \cref{fig:hardware_cpu_gpu} shows a generalized CPU-GPU hardware structure.
+This section gives an overview of the modern CPU and GPU regarding its specialties in order to solve many \ac{PF}s efficiently. \cref{fig:hardware_cpu_gpu} shows a generalized CPU-GPU hardware structure.
 On modern CPU, multiple physical cores are usually available, with which multiple tasks can be performed independently.
 For computational tasks, a good utilization of multi-cores greatly improves the performance.
-Futhermore, with large size of on-chip cache available, the memory transaction with limited memory bandwidth can be avoided on cache-hits.
+Furthermore, with large size of on-chip cache available, the memory transaction with limited memory bandwidth can be avoided on cache-hits.

 The \ac{SIMD} instruction set is available on CPU on each physical core, which can execute the same operation on multiple data resides in the extended registers with the size of 128 bits of higher \cite{Gepner.2017}.
 This corresponds to 2 and more double precision \ac{FP}s, with which the overall \ac{FP} capability of CPU is greatly improved \cite{EvguenyKhartchenko.012018}.
 The SIMD instruction set e.g. SSE and AVX2 is available on most modern CPU, which can carry out 2 and 4 double-precision \ac{FP}s simultaneously.